team-ocean/veros/doc/quickstart/get-started.rst

 In fact, after installing Veros, you will already have installed the netCDF bindings for Python, so reading data from an output file and plotting it is as easy as::

-   import matplotlib.pyplot as plt from netCDF4 import Dataset
+   import matplotlib.pyplot as plt import h5netcdf

-   with Dataset("veros.snapshot.nc", "r") as datafile:
+   with h5netcdf.File("veros.snapshot.nc", "r") as datafile:
        # read variable "u" and save it to a NumPy array
        u = datafile.variables["u"][...]